joed7/Creational-design-patterns/pooling.md

 }
 ```
 The above code defines an abstract class for an object pool.
 The class has `getItem()` and `returnItem()` methods which clients use to request and returns pool objects.
-The class leaves method `create()` abstract and leaves the implmentation to the sub-classes.
+The class defines method `create()` as abstract and leaves the implementation to the sub-classes.

 ```
 	@Override